Blood clotting tests are used to diagnose and assess bleeding problems and to monitor people who take warfarin or other anticoagulant medicines.

 - Sluggish blood flow can make the blood clot more readily than usual.
 This is a factor in deep vein thrombosis (DVT) which is a blood clot that sometimes forms in a leg vein.

 - Certain genetic conditions can make the blood clot more easily than usual.
+'Genetic' means that a condition is passed on through families through special codes inside cells called genes.

 - Certain medicines can affect the blood clotting mechanism, or increase the amount of some clotting factors, which may result in the blood clotting more readily.